top of page

 TIES directed by Moira Anne McAuslan

-Ties opens in complete silence.
 A funeral and a forgotten tie in an attic lead to an emotional story of a young couple caught up in World War II.

 The lighting and imagery in this play are beautiful and cleverly lead us through the house, and then through the various landscapes of the war years.
-As soon as we are transported back in time an old record begins to play; this works well to add to the atmosphere and establish the time period.
+As soon as we are transported back in time, an old record begins to play; this works well to add to the atmosphere and establish the time period.

 Ties explores our ties to past generations whilst skilfully using a number of actual ties as props and set pieces.
 It's so well conceived and superbly played by Moira Anne McAuslan, Connor Bryson and Claire Wetherwall, that I had a lump in my throat and tears in my eyes at the end.